Lactobacillus rhamnosus LGG®

 Further relevant studies: Hatakka et al., (2001), Hojsak et al., (2010a), Hojsak et al., (2010b), de Vrese M. et al., (2005).

-Lactobacillus rhamnosus GG® for Allergies
+Lactobacillus rhamnosus GG® and Allergies

 An allergy is classed as an inappropriate immune response to a benign factor that, under normal circumstances, the body would not recognise as harmful.
 It is believed that certain beneficial bacteria may positively influence and balance this immune system dysregulation, and consequently this is an expanding area of probiotic research.
 Lactobacillus rhamnosus GG® is one of the strains which has been studied for its ability to help regulate immune system responses.